binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### Other things to think about {#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-other-things-to-think-about}

 * Try and make all of your specific input fields conform to well structured semantic types.
 Like dates, social security numbers, zip codes, email addresses, etc. This way the developer should be able to define a very strong validation, filtering and sanitisation (if needed) specification for each one.
-Thus making the task of assuring all input is safe before it reaches any execution contexts easier.
+Thus making the task of assuring all input is safe before it reaches any execution contexts easier
-* If the input field comes from a fixed set of options, like a drop down list or radio buttons, then the input needs to match exactly like one of the values offered to the user in the first place.
+* If the input field comes from a fixed set of options, like a drop down list or radio buttons, then the input needs to match exactly one of the values offered to the user in the first place
 * Database accounts (in fact all accounts) should use [least privilege](#web-applications-countermeasures-management-of-application-secrets-least-privilege)
-* Well structured data, like dates, social security numbers, zip codes, email addresses, etc. then the developer should be able to define a very strong validation pattern.
+* Well structured data, like dates, social security numbers, zip codes, email addresses, etc. then the developer should be able to define a very strong validation pattern

 #### Cross-Site Scripting (XSS) {#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-cross-site-scripting}